cyverse/irods-adm/coding-standards-bash.md

 ### `main` function

-__TODO review the following in a browser__

-If an executable has at least one other function, The script should have an entry point function that encapsulates the remaining logic excluding includes, `set` statements, and environment variable and constant declarations.
+If an executable has at least one other function, the script should have an entry point function that encapsulates the remaining logic excluding includes, `set` statements, and environment variable and constant declarations.
 This makes the start of the program easy to find, and it allows you to make more variables local.